 Early Detection of Prostate Cancer: Information for Patients and Healthcare Providers

 Model Legislation — To provide reimbursement for prostate cancer testing

 State laws addressing third-party coverage by private insurers for prostate cancer screening (4/2008)

 Allowing practitioners to perform procedures they simply aren’t trained to do can only lead to unpredictable outcomes, higher costs and greater fragmentation of care.
-However, as states struggle with health care provider shortages and network capacity, the efficient...
+A physician's years of medical education and training are vital to the health care team and optimal...

 In an effort to contain health care costs, most health insurers require a physician to obtain "prior authorization" before prescribing certain medications and health services.
 Most medical practices contract with multiple insurance companies, each with its own...